 A Message From the Editor

-We launched to fill the need for timely, focused, non-biased news for resellers of POS & Auto ID.
-If anything, that need grows more pressing in the face of head-snapping changes in technology, go-to-market strategies, and business models.
+We launched to fill the need for timely, focused, non-biased news for resellers of POS & Auto ID (and now, Mobility).
+If anything, that need grows more pressing in the face of new technologies, go-to-market strategies, business models, and consumer expectations.

 Michael Kachmar, Editor

 From January: Posiflex Draws Winning Kiosk

 Posiflex USA (Hayward, CA) has unboxed its new all-in-one self-service kiosk, earmarked HS3314.
 In space-saving form factor of of 14 in.
 (W) x 18.6 in.
 (H) x 7.8 in.
 (D), weighing 12.8 lbs./5.8 kg, the HS3314 features projected-capacitive, bezel-free 14" touchscreen, detachable 3"/80 mm thermal receipt printer, and Android 9 O/S. As power, it has Rockchip RK3399 Dual-Core Cortex A72 CPU at 1.8 GHz and Quad-Core Cortex A53 CPU at 1.4 GHz, 2 GB/4 GB RAM, and 16 GB/32 GB Flash.

 A full range of connectivity includes USB 3.0, USB 2.0, Micro-USB, COM, Cash Drawer, and HDMI.
 An innovative and screwless modular design allows easy expansion--with optional peripherals such as credit-card reader, fingerprint reader, scanner, secondary customer displays, and 802.11 WLAN--as well as easy serviceability.
 As suitable markets for the HS3314, Posiflex identifies pop-up stores and restaurants, sidewalk sales, curbside ordering, food trucks--all in all, the SMB.